The following topics are discussed in this guide. Click a topic to skip directly to this information:

 - Additional restrictions and requirements for Geographic Numbers

 - Additional requirements for Toll-Free Numbers

 - Additional requirements for National Numbers

 - Brazil Porting Process

-Once your request is received, we will place your order on your behalf using a legal document called Letter of Authorisation, which states you are giving the gaining operator the authority to act on your behalf with regards to your numbers.
+Once your request is received, we will place your order on your behalf using a legal document called Letter of Authorization, which states you are giving the gaining operator the authority to act on your behalf regarding your numbers.
 The order will be placed with the losing communication provider, for them to validate/accept the port order.